Is Fear of the Unknown Stalling Your Wedding Planning Progress?

 How to Host a Backyard Wedding

 COVID has brought back the Backyard Wedding trend and I'm not mad about it.
 Backyard weddings are special.
 With twinkle lights in the sky, fresh air, and bonfires, backyard weddings feel like taking a deep breath.
 My favorite weddings I've ever produced have been outdoor, backyard-feel weddings.
 But they are not easy to plan!
 There are tasks that need to be completed and considerations to be made that aren't on your average Pinterest wedding planning checklist.
 Here is a list of all the preparations for a backyard wedding: Lit, even level, and trimmed paths (suitable for heels and elderly) that are both to and from parking, bathrooms, catering area, etc. Trees trimmed for shuttles Gate wide enough for shuttles Place where shuttles can idle that is not in the way and is legal Power/generators/plenty of outlets and power cords that blend with décor but do not create safety hazards Catering tent, access to power and make sure they have a bathroom with handwashing available.
-Lawn care Even ground for under the dance floor Dance floor Ample Parking - for guests and vendors Permits (sound, alcohol, tent, etc.- this varies by state) Emergency Plan Low water crossing maps Maps pending GPS does not work well Clear signage (parking attendants can be helpful) Proper draining of event space pending rain Understanding of where the sunset is for photos Rain plan Road conditions in case of rain Restroom/comfort stations Pest control: Mosquitos, ants, snakes, varmints Trash plan Temperature control: fans, heaters, misters (tents require specific units for safety) Getting ready and staging locations Tent installation needs and lighting for when it gets dark Get a FREE Daily Wedding Planning Tip delivered straight to your inbox!
+Lawn care Even ground for under the dance floor Dance floor Ample Parking - for guests and vendors Permits (sound, alcohol, tent, etc.- this varies by state) Emergency Plan Low water crossing maps Maps pending GPS does not work well Clear signage (parking attendants can be helpful) Proper draining of event space pending rain Understanding of where the sunset is for photos Rain plan Road conditions in case of rain Restroom/comfort stations Pest control: Mosquitos, ants, snakes, varmints Trash plan Temperature control: fans, heaters, misters (tents require specific units for safety) Getting ready and staging locations Tent installation needs and lighting for when it gets dark Wondering if you need a Wedding Planner?
+TAKE THE QUIZ & FIND OUT NOW

 6 Can't Miss Wedding Day Moments

 Remember Jim & Pam's wedding on The Office when Pam says a friend gave her the advice to take mental pictures of the high points of the day?
 DON'T MISS THE MOMENTS!!
 Like, we love a good wedding.
 It's literally why we're here, but when the day is over all you have are the moments.
 After experiencing 50+ wedding days, here are our top 6 can't miss moments for your mental scrapbook.
 1. That moment you finally FEEL like someone who is getting married.
 2. That moment when you see each other for the first time.
 3. That moment when you're F-ing married.
 4. That moment when you're finally alone.
 5. All the happy tears.
 All of the laughter & smiles.
-Get a FREE Daily Wedding Planning Tip delivered straight to your inbox!
+Wondering if you need a Wedding Planner?
+TAKE THE QUIZ & FIND OUT NOW

 Your Strategic Roadmap for Planning Your 2021/2022 Wedding